vaishak10/vaishak10/README.md

 ### Hi there 👋.
 I am Vaishak K and welcome to my mini dev world!

-- I am currently working as a Frontend Developer.
+- I am currently working as a Frontend Engineer.
 - On a mission to excel in all frontend tools and frameworks.
 - An open source enthusiast who aspires to be a frontend architect.
 - Also have interests in UX and Design space.